 What does this mean?
 Technologies such as Artificial Intelligence, Virtual Reality and Blockchain are emerging rapidly with new strategies and applications every day.
 The Internet of Things (IoT) is here today with services and applications ramping up quickly in nearly every industry.

 As data is at the heart of the next Internet evolution, Northwoods is well positioned to leverage our deep experience with innovative technologies and integration experience to leverage data for our clients and their needs.
 As a learning organization and thought leader, we will continue to research these technologies and educate our employees and clients on how best and why to use them.
-And as certified Microsoft, OpenDataSoft and Google Partners, as technologies and applications evolve we will be able to leverage these relationships, and others, to remain on the cutting edge of the Internet and Social revolution for the next 20 years.
+And as certified Microsoft, OpenDataSoft and Google Partners, as technologies and applications evolve we will be able to leverage these relationships, and others, to remain on the cutting edge of the Internet and social media revolution.

 The Future of Social Media

-All digital marketing initiatives are constantly evolving, but social media may be moving the fastest.
+Digital marketing initiatives constantly evolve, but social media may be moving the fastest.
 In just over ten years, social media has evolved to include thousands of different social channels, filling both mainstream and niche needs for individuals and businesses.
-While it’s hard to predict exactly how these channels will continue to evolve in the future, several major trends stand out as contenders to withstand the test of time.
+While it’s hard to predict exactly how these channels will continue to change in the future, several major trends stand out as contenders to withstand the test of time: